When I tell people I work as a personal trainer in a big box gym, the first thing they ask is, “So when are you going to open your own place?”

 Energy doesn’t just happen, it has to be created.
 By being the one who creates it, you can enthuse clients, get them better results, and make others around you work harder—which makes them want to work with you.

 If it feels phony, good.
 Push harder, get louder, and make more noise than anyone should.
 Definitely make it known when you’re training a session.

 I’ve been known to sing opera about abs, whoop, holler, and throw around more high fives and knuckle bumps than pancakes at a Denny’s.

 This again creates a community and culture effect within your club, which makes you invaluable since no one else is trying to create that.

 #6: Differentiate your services

-By teaching continuing education classes and certification courses, which cost nothing for the company and bring in new employees and helps trainers do a better job, you become an integral part of the company’s success.
+By teaching continuing education classes and certification courses—which cost the company nothing, help its trainers do a better job, and bring in potential new employees—you become an integral part of the company’s success.

-Mentor other trainers, teach courses or workshops, hold in-services, give seminars to members, and teach group fitness classes.
+Mentor other trainers, teach courses or workshops, hold in-service workshops, give presentations to members, and teach group fitness classes.
 Look at becoming a provider of a major certification.
 It should cost nothing, but provide priceless value.

 Most of my career has been in a commercial facility.
 I’ve put up with bureaucratic issues that made me lose a chunk of my hair, tolerated rules that seemed unrealistic (“We can’t change the music to something released in the past 10 years?
 Really?
 I love Dolly Parton and all, but come on …”), and made myself get along with colleagues who, to put it mildly, didn’t share my work ethic or professionalism.

 Those were the things I didn’t like about working in a big box gym.
 But instead of running off to open my own place, I found ways to improve the place where I worked.